 1. Ultrasound is the investigation of choice for detecting AAA.

 CT Angiogram – This shows the anatomy of the arterial tree and the aneurysmal dilatation though the size is better seen on ultrasound because of clots in the aneurysmal wall.

 MRI screening – This is also a painless screening test.
 It contains a large magnet encircling a table on which the patient lies and this table slides into the tunnel.
 The magnetic field aligns atomic particles in some of your cells.
-When radio-waves are broadcast towards these aligned particles they produce signals that vary according to the tissue they are.
+When radio waves are broadcast toward these aligned particles they produce signals that vary according to the tissue they are.
 The images produced by these signals show if there is an aneurysm.

 How are such patients treated?

 Medium aneurysms – these range between 4 – 5.3 cm diameter.
-In this case there are no guidelines comparing risk of surgery to rupture and so one has to discuss with his surgeon about the decision to leave alone or operate.
-If we decide to wait and watch then do ultrasound every 6 months and note the growth rate of the aneurysm.
+In this case, there are no guidelines comparing the risk of surgery to rupture and so one has to discuss with his surgeon about the decision to leave alone or operate.
+If we decide to wait and watch then do an ultrasound every 6 months and note the growth rate of the aneurysm.

 A leaking tender aneurysm is an emergency.

 There are two ways to treat AAA.